ricardoamaro/drupal8-docker-app/README.md

 For a fresh install or re-install of your existing code

-1. Remove the any `local/data/` folder
+1. Remove the `local/data/` folder
 2. Create a `local/web/` folder with your Drupal 8 docroot
 3. Delete the `sites/default/settings.php` file
 4. Run `drupal8_local.sh`